 Large trucks such as semi-trailers have a high clearance under their carriages that can become hazardous in an accident with a passenger vehicle.
 One of the most common serious injury accidents involving a large truck and lower vehicle such as a car or family vehicle is when the passenger vehicle slides under the large truck, crushing the top of the vehicle.
-This is referred to as an under-ride or under-carriage accident that can cause severe bodily injuries and fatalities.
+This type of crash is referred to as an under-ride or undercarriage accident that can cause severe bodily injuries and fatalities.

 Severity Of Truck Underride Accidents

 Most underride accidents involving large trucks involve a passenger vehicle hitting the truck from behind and sliding under the trailer of the truck.
 The problem lies in that the trucks are high enough to allow most hoods and bodies of vehicles to clear the undercarriage of the truck, but the windshield, roof and passenger area of the vehicle is crushed or sheared off as the vehicle slides under the truck.
 According to the National Highway Traffic Safety Administration, these truck accidents are a significant cause of catastrophic injuries and fatalities every year.

 - An estimated 423 people die in underride accidents with large trucks each year

 - Over 5,000 people are severely injured in truck underride accidents per year